Cross-training – two ways to complement your pole dance workout

 Find out how yoga and strength training can help pole dancers reach their objectives faster.

-Those who have practised pole dance know that it involves a wide range of skills such as strength, flexibility and endurance.
+Have you ever heard of cross-training?
+Those who have practiced pole dance know that it involves a wide range of skills such as strength, flexibility, and endurance.
 Despite being so complete on its own, it is sometimes great to mix it with other disciplines.
-By doing this you may:

-- Gain more insight about your body by exercising it from a different perspective
+- gain more insight into your body by exercising it from a different perspective,

 Yoga for pole dancing